Fixed-Parameter Algorithms for the Weighted Max-Cut Problem on Embedded 1-Planar Graphs: Conclusion and open problems

 \section{Conclusion and open problems}

-We have presented two polynomial time algorithms for computing a weighted \MC~in a 1-planar graph with non-negative resp. arbitrary edge weights given a 1-planar embedding with a constant number of crossings.
+We have presented two polynomial time algorithms for computing a weighted \MC~in a 1-planar graph with non-negative resp.\@\xspace arbitrary edge weights given a 1-planar embedding with a constant number of crossings.
 If the number of crossings $k$ in the given embedding is not constant, we showed that the weighted \MCP on embedded 1-planar graphs is in the class FPT parameterized by $k$.

 The question arises if our approach can be extended to general graphs with up to $k$ crossings per edge, so called \emph{$k$-planar graphs}.
 Our approach is based on the fact that node contractions and edge deletions decrease the number of crossings.
 Figure \ref{fig:k33} shows that this is no more true if an edge is crossed more than once.
 In this case there are crossings that do not have direct half edges connecting it to its endpoints like, e.g., the crossing $(ad,cf)$ in Figure \ref{fig:k33}.
-If we contract $d$ and $f$, we get plenty of new crossings in the new graph $G/df$.
-We are currently trying to generalize our approach to embedded $k$-planar graphs.
+If we contract $d$ and $f$, we get plenty of new crossings in the new graph $G/df$. \dahn{This shows that it is not trivial} to generalize our approach to embedded $k$-planar graphs.

 Another interesting question would be to drop the assumption that we are given a 1-planar embedding.
 Note that our algorithm does not need such an embedding as input, it only needs to get a list of edge crossings.
 However, for our correctness analysis it is important to have a 1-planar embedding of the graph.